 In North America, divergent perceptions regarding the attribution and implications of climate change pose a key risk to adaptation mainstreaming (KR1).
-This lack of adequate adaptation in turn amplifies threats to human life and safety from intensifying extreme events, fires, and storms (KR2).
+This lack of adequate adaptation in turn amplifies threats to human life and safety from intensifying extreme events, fires and storms (KR2).
 Climate change hazards pose risks to economic and social well-being (KR3), marine social-ecological systems (KR4), unique terrestrial ecosystems and their services (KR5), freshwater services (KR6), physical and mental health (KR7), food and nutritional security (KR8), and commerce and trade (KR9).
-Cumulatively, these risks interact to imperil the quality of life for North American communities, cities, and towns (KR10).
+Cumulatively, these risks interact to imperil the quality of life for North American communities, cities and towns (KR10).

-14.6.2 Key Risks across Sectors in North America
+14.6.2 Key Risks Across Sectors in North America

-KR1: In the public and policy domains, divergent perceptions of anthropogenic climate change pose a risk of inaction on adaptation efforts to reduce exposure and socioeconomic vulnerability
+KR1: In the public and policy domains, divergent perceptions of anthropogenic climate change which pose a risk of inaction on adaptation efforts to reduce exposure and socioeconomic vulnerability

-Complex factors including individual beliefs, ideology, worldview, partisan identity, as well as societal context influence how the public, as well as professional groups, communities, and policy makers, perceive and understand climate change (14.3.3; 14.3.4) (high confidence).
-While there is expert scientific consensus on anthropogenic climate change, rhetoric, misinformation and politicization of science have contributed to misperceptions (high confidence), polarization on the severity of impacts and risks to society, indecision, and delayed action (14.3.1) (high confidence).
-In North America, this impedes adaptation efforts (14.3.4) and inflates climate risks (high confidence).
+Complex factors, including individual beliefs, ideology, world view, partisan identity as well as societal context, influence how the public, as well as professional groups, communities and policymakers, perceive and understand climate change (high confidence) (Sections 14.3.3, 14.3.4).
+While there is expert scientific consensus on anthropogenic climate change, rhetoric, misinformation and politicisation of science have contributed to misperceptions (high confidence), polarisation on the severity of impacts and risks to society, indecision and delayed action (high confidence) (Section 14.3.1).
+In North America, this impedes adaptation efforts (Section 14.3.4) and inflates climate risks (high confidence).

-KR2: Risk to life, safety, and property from intensifying extreme events
+KR2: Risk to life, safety and property from intensifying extreme events

-Human life and safety across North America and especially along the coasts of Mexico, the Hawaiian Islands, Gulf of Mexico, Atlantic Canada and southeastern US will be placed at risk from SLR and severe storms and hurricanes, even at 1.5°C GWL (very high confidence) (14.5.2,14.5.5, Box 14.4).
-Warming, heatwaves, and increases in wildfire activity in many regions of North America pose risks to air quality, health, lives, and property (Box 14.2).
-More extreme precipitation and flooding pose a risk to human morbidity, mortality, and safety in fluvial flood zones and areas downstream of levees, dams, and flood culverts.
-Increasing intensity of storm events poses a risk of landslides, erosion, and flooding in shoreline and urban communities, especially high bank areas along exposed coasts, in Arctic and temperate areas where winter sea ice has diminished, and in low-lying coastal areas where SLR and storm surge often overwhelm existing natural coastal features and engineered structures (14.5.5, Box 14.4).
+Human life and safety across North America, and especially along the coasts of Mexico, the Hawaiian Islands, Gulf of Mexico, Atlantic Canada and southeast USA, will be placed at risk from SLR and severe storms and hurricanes, even at 1.5°C GWL (very high confidence) (Sections 14.5.2, 14.5.5; see Box 14.4).
+Warming, heatwaves and increases in wildfire activity in many regions of North America pose risks to air quality, health, lives and property (see Box 14.2).
+More extreme precipitation and flooding pose a risk to human morbidity, mortality and safety in fluvial flood zones and areas downstream of levees, dams and flood culverts.
+The increasing intensity of storm events poses a risk of landslides, erosion and flooding in shoreline and urban communities, especially high-bank areas along exposed coasts, in Arctic and temperate areas where winter sea ice has diminished and in low-lying coastal areas where SLR and based on an assessment of asset-specific vulnerability and exposure across climate hazards